-6.1.
-The Trust Board will ensure that:

-- there is a Safeguarding and Child Protection policy together with a staff behaviour policy (Trust code of conduct) - there is a senior board level lead and member of the executive leadership team responsible for safeguarding arrangements.
-This is Charlotte Rawlings and the DCEO. - the safeguarding and child protection policy, recruitment and managing allegations policies and procedures, including the staff behaviour policy (Trust code of conduct), are consistent with Gloucestershire's Safeguarding Partners and statutory requirements - the above policies are reviewed annually and the Safeguarding and Child Protection policy is publicly available on the school website or by other means.

-6.2.
-The governing board will ensure that
+- 6.1.
+The Trust Board will ensure that: - there is a Safeguarding and Child Protection policy together with a staff behaviour policy (staff code of conduct) - there is a Trustee responsible for safeguarding and member of the executive leadership team responsible for safeguarding arrangements.
+Charlotte Rawlings is the Trustee and the DCEO is the ELT member. - the safeguarding and child protection policy, recruitment and managing allegations policies and procedures, including the staff code of conduct, are consistent with Gloucestershire Safeguarding Partners' and statutory requirements - the above policies are reviewed annually and the Safeguarding and Child Protection Policy is publicly available on the school website - the safeguarding trustee will monitor, through the annual audit, that DSLs have the training, support, resources and opportunity to perform their role in accordance with the Trust job description for DSLs (Appendix 2). - The Trust will ensure that in the event of the DSLs absence, alternative provision is in place to meet the statutory requirements.
+This provision will have the same level and standard of training as the DSL.

-- a member of the governing board usually the chair, is nominated to liaise with the LA on child protection issues in the event of an allegation of abuse made against the headteacher - a member of the senior leadership team has been appointed as the DSL who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - ensure that all governors receive appropriate safeguarding and child protection training upon their induction and that this training is updated regularly. - at least one member of the governing body has completed safer recruitment training to be repeated every 3 years in line with the Trust expectations.
+- 6.2.
+The governing board will ensure that - a member of the governing board usually the chair, is nominated to liaise with the LA on child protection issues in the event of an allegation of abuse made against the headteacher - a member of the senior leadership team has been appointed as the DSL who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - ensure that all governors receive appropriate safeguarding and child protection training upon their induction and that this training is updated regularly. - at least one member of the governing body has completed safer recruitment training to be repeated every three years in line with the Trust expectations.

 6.3.
-The Headteacher will ensure that
+The headteacher will ensure that